KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 # GPU Dump

-**⚠️ This was released in 1.4.350 SDK as a preview and the goal is the July 2026 SDK will have the final version, so warning things may change. ⚠️**
+**⚠️ This was released in the 1.4.350 SDK as a preview.
+The goal is for the July 2026 SDK to contain the final version, so please be aware that details may change. ⚠️**

-As more extensions move towards the GPU the goal is tools like[GPU-Assisted Validation](./gpu_validation.md) will be used.
+As more extensions move towards the GPU, the objective is to ensure tools like [GPU-Assisted Validation](./gpu_validation.md) are utilized.

-The reality is each tool fits on the spectrum for debugging, and something to just "print out" the GPU information was missing, so `GPU Dump` was added.
+In reality, every tool occupies a specific spot on the debugging spectrum.
+A tool designed to simply "print out" GPU information was missing, so `GPU Dump` was added.

-The goal is something like API Dump but:
+The goal is to provide a tool similar to API Dump, but with several key differences:

-- Provide all the addresses and GPU information that VVL has from all our state tracking.
+- **State Tracking:** It provides all addresses and GPU information that VVL maintains from its state tracking.
-- API Dump is verbose, this only print the commands we care about.
+- **Conciseness:** While API Dump is verbose, this tool only prints the commands relevant to the user.
-- Grab the data of the `VkBuffer` at that moment of recording the command buffer.
+- **Data Capture:** It captures the data of the `VkBuffer` at the moment the command buffer is recorded.
-    - While it is still very possible to update these values later on the CPU or even on the GPU, the goal is 90% of use cases are not doing that level of indirection.
+    - While it is still possible to update these values later on the CPU or GPU, the tool targets the 90% of use cases that do not involve that level of indirection.

-The options for all the extensions are available on vkconfig (as a preset as well).
+The options for all extensions are available in **VkConfig** (and are also available as a preset).

 ## Example

-Using the "GPU Dump Descriptor" setting:
+Using the "GPU Dump Descriptor" [setting](./settings.md):

 ```bash
 export VK_LAYER_GPU_DUMP_DESCRIPTORS=1